 If you are a beginner, then you might want to start the adventure of sowing seeds indoors before you hit on the last frost date.

-Some flats or containers are designed explicitly for seed-starting and seedling available for purchase that can be used.
+Some containers available for purchase are designed explicitly for seed-starting and seedling.

 Endeavor to follow instructions found on the seed packet and keep those containers under dim lights or on a sunny windowsill if you have no window space.